Evidence-based recommendations on alteplase (Actilyse) for treating acute ischaemic stroke in adults.

-This guidance updates and replaces NICE technology appraisal 122 (published in June 2007).
+This guidance updates and replaces NICE technology appraisal guidance on the treatment of acute ischaemic stroke (TA122).

 Guidance development process